hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 - Type Lambdas can be expressed in Scala 2 using a weird syntax with type alias and type projection.
 - The _kind-projector_ compiler plugin brought a more convenient type lambda syntax to Scala 2.
 - Type projections are dropped from Scala 3.[^24]
-- Type lambdas remove the need for _kind-projector_.
+- Type lambdas remove the need for the _kind-projector_ compiler plugin.

 [^24]: [https://dotty.epfl.ch/docs/reference/dropped-features/type-projection.html](https://dotty.epfl.ch/docs/reference/dropped-features/type-projection.html)